 A blogger… is someone who writes about a topic or topics they are passionate about; usually on their own blog but sometimes for other peoples’ blogs, in the case of guest blogging.
 Generally speaking, a blogger is the queen (or king) of their niche.
 They know their readers, they know how to appeal to their readers and they know to rock their own style to create their own little bloggy kingdom.
 Bloggers are usually self-taught, learning as they build and tweak their blogs, improve rankings and grow a loyal following.
 They write under their own names (or a pen name) and get all the credit for their written work.

 A freelancer copywriter… is someone who gets paid to write content.
 Very often, such writers are qualified in English, Communications, Marketing or similar fields, and have built up a portfolio of work across various channels.
 ATL or above the line copywriters work in broadcast mediums – television and radio mostly.
 BTL or below the line copywriters work in print and packaging mediums – brochures, corporate magazines and other printed material.
 Online copywriters work in digital channels – websites, SEO copywriting, social media and content strategy.
-Copywriters are generally a bit like ghost writers.
-They may sometimes get a by-line, but usually they work in the background, with the client taking credit for the content.
+Copywriters are generally a bit like ghostwriters.
+They may sometimes get a by-line, but usually, they work in the background, with the freelance writing client taking credit for the content.

-What it Takes to Become a Professional Writer
+What it Takes to Start Freelance Writing Professionally

-If you are currently a blogger, but would really love to get paid to write professionally, here are some things that you should consider:
+If you are currently a blogger, but would really love to get paid for freelance writing, here are some things that you should consider:

 > Writing styles.
 As a blogger, you have your own style, and that is cool.
 As a freelancer, you need to adhere to your clients’ style guidelines.
 Corporate tones vary drastically from informal, fun tones, for instance.
 Writing for a creative audience is very different to writing for an audience of accountants.